nikxco/mashreq/readme.md

 ### API Server

-- 1: Clone the mono repo.
+- 1: Clone the monorepo.
 - 2: Navigate to root directory of the repo.
 - 3: Run `npm install`
 - 4: Start Rest API server in development mode using `npm run start:api`